Clinical Care McKinney, TX

 Postpartum depression (PPD) is a mood disorder that can occur during pregnancy or within the first year after childbirth.
 It is more than normal stress, exhaustion, or emotional adjustment associated with becoming a parent.

-Postpartum depression may be influenced by several factors, including:
+Postpartum depression may be influenced by several factors, including

 Hormonal changes after childbirth